Harrysdad2/Harrysdad2.github.io/suncatchers/how-its-made.md

 Materials referred to are:

-Solder - an alloy of 60% tin and 40% lead used to join everything togetherby melting it with a soldering iron.
+Solder - an alloy of 60% tin and 40% lead used to join everything together by melting it with a soldering iron.

 Flux - an acid that removes oxidation from the copper, lead and solder to allow them to fuse together properly and for the solder to flow.